SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 # create a new variable with such name or retrieve the one that was created before
 tf.get_variable()
 ```

-## Variable sharing
+## Namespace
-Variables can be accessed in different parts of the code without passing references to the variable.
+A way to organise names for variables and operators in a hierachical manner.
+Variables can be accessed in different parts of the code without passing references to the variable, through the mechanism of variable sharing.
 Scope for the variable are added as a prefix to the operation or variable name.

-## Namespace
-A way to organise names for variables and operators in a hierachical manner

 ### Variable scope
 `tf.variable_scope` creates namespace for both variables and operators in the default graph.